bjareczek/tandem/README.md

 	Will use userId as the partition key even though we know at this point that we will query the user notes by emailAddress.
 It is very common for systems to later allow users to have more than one email address for an account, so not a best practice to use emailAddress as a unique identifier.

-	We will add emailAddress to the index collection in cosmos.
+	We will use default * index for now as it looks like any of the current fields could be used in a search.

 	Use appSettings to hold the cosmos URL